OpenNebula/docs/source/administration/storage/lvm_ds.rst

 -  **datastore/lvm/lvm.conf**: Default values for LVM parameters

-   -  HOST: Default LVM target host
    -  VG\_NAME: Default volume group
+   -  DEFAULT_SIZE: Default size of the snapshots

 -  **datastore/lvm/cp**: Registers a new image.
 Creates a new logical volume in LVM.
 -  **datastore/lvm/mkfs**: Makes a new empty image.
 Creates a new logical volume in LVM.